pub struct KeyStoreContext<'a, Ids: KeyIds> {

 §Arguments

-- The key id to encrypt.
+wrapping_key- The key id used to wrap (encrypt) thekey_to_wrap.
+It must already exist in the contextkey_to_wrap- The key id to wrap.
 It must already exist in the context

 &mut self,